alienhard/notify/README.md

 Mails and RSS feed items not only show the change message (e.g., "Story X was moved from Ready to Working") but they include the **full story details**, including the discussion.
 The formatting supports markdown.

-Notify is implemented to be easily extensible:
+Notify allows you to easily:

 - create new rules
 - define sets of recipients